-The Court held that, under the particular facts and circumstances of the case, Selective Way failed to conduct an adequate investigation following the submission of a claim by MAK Services.
+The Court held that Selective Way failed to conduct an adequate investigation following the submission of the claim by MAK Services.
 As a consequence of this deficient investigation, Selective Way’s reservation of rights letter failed to “clearly communicate” the extent of the rights being reserved, which resulted in presumptive prejudice to MAK Services.
-As a result of this prejudice, Selective Way should have been estopped from asserting this policy exclusion for the first time eighteen months later without sufficient notice to MAK Services regarding Selective Way’s coverage position.
+As a result of this prejudice, Selective Way should have been estopped from asserting this policy exclusion for the first time without sufficient notice to MAK Services regarding Selective Way’s coverage position.